JayaniLakshika/Monash_PhD_thesis/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# New Interactive Visual Tools and Statistical Methodology for Selecting and Evaluating Non-linear Dimension Reduction Layouts of High-dimensional Data
+# New Interactive Visual Tools and Statistical Methodology for Selecting and Evaluating Non-linear Dimension Reduction Layouts of High-Dimensional Data

 This repository contains the **source code, datasets, and supplementary materials** for my PhD thesis at **Monash University, Australia**.